Cost-effectiveness analysis methodology

 SD-years have the time element, but the change in subjective wellbeing is in SDs.
 To convert this to WELLBYs, we can use the relationship between SDs and point changes.
 For example, if the SD of a 0-10 subjective wellbeing measure is 2, then that means that one SD on this measure is the equivalent of a 2-point change.
 We use this basis to convert SD-years to WELLBYs.

-To convert from SD-years to WELLBYs we multiple the effect in SD-years by our estimate of the typical SD on a 0-10 wellbeing scale, in this case, an average SD of 2 points on the Cantril Ladder scale (based on the Gallup World Poll data: 1704 observations from 165 countries from 2005-2018 with a total sample of respondents of about 1,704,000)17The exact average is 2.03, but we decided to round this value down to avoid illusions of precision and to avoid updating our results each time we found a small changes in this parameter.
+To convert from SD-years to WELLBYs we multiply the effect in SD-years by our estimate of the typical SD on a 0-10 wellbeing scale, in this case, an average SD of 2 points on the Cantril Ladder scale (based on the Gallup World Poll data: 1704 observations from 165 countries from 2005-2018 with a total sample of respondents of about 1,704,000)17The exact average is 2.03, but we decided to round this value down to avoid illusions of precision and to avoid updating our results each time we found a small changes in this parameter.
 We will use 2.00 as long as it is a reasonable estimate..

 Note that this is an universal parameter we use across our evaluations.
 We might not have used it (or used a slightly different conversion rate) in previous versions of some evaluation.
 Therefore, see this part of our website for the up-to-date WELLBY outcomes for the different evaluations.